outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - imaginary units are useful in that they form an opposite structure of standard units, which can be useful for forming a spectrum or a limit filter structure

           - quantum superpositions may take the form of:
+            - possibility interaction space:
               - topologies (attribute value combination spaces)
+            - mixed certainty/uncertainty:
               - attribute set cross-sections (combinations of interfaces/types/variable structures & attribute value structures)
+            - uncertainty addition:
               - variable injections (allowing variance of a constant)

         - this energy will follow other energy patterns, like energy dissipation/distribution & energy storage
           - if a number has more energy than its structure can contain, it may distribute it into a system of related numbers, like components or variants